1. Get a handle on medications and supplements

 Karen was due to go on retreat to India for almost 3 weeks.
 She had reliable cat care to feed and visit her two cats but was particularly concerned because of the long duration of her absence.
 This was also during the winter when the weather was unrelentingly gray and dreary.
-So she was worried about potential boredom and depression in her cats because there was so little happening outside their window to keep them entertained.
+She was worried about potential boredom and depression in her cats because there was so little happening outside their window to keep them entertained.
 I arranged with her to do a daily remote check-in with the cats.
 I explained to them in terms they could understand when Karen would be back, and I worked with them on their general well-being.
 They really brightened whenever I’d “drop in” for my daily visit with them and it was something for them to look forward to.
 When Karen returned, she said she just couldn’t believe the difference from when she had traveled in the past.
 The cats seemed in very good spirits and hadn’t acted out in anger with closet pooping and other inappropriate behavior as they had been known to do upon her other returns.
-Karen felt it was due to my support and thought it was entirely worth it to engage me in this way.
+Karen felt it was due to my support that goes far beyond what the drop-in cat sitter could provide and she thought it was entirely worth it to engage me in this way.

 Jack, one of Karen’s two cats who got frequent check-ins from me while she was out of the country.
-They appreciated the daily attention, and for the first time ever, did not act out by pooping in her shoes!
+They appreciated the daily attention, and for the first time ever, did not act out by pooping in her shoes or unpacked suitcase!

 11. Strengthen your bond

 How would it impact your life to know exactly what your animal is wanting and needing?
 I can enable them to be “heard” by finding out what they need more of.
 This creates a stronger connection you’ll enjoy for the rest of your lives together.